mikeingold/MeshIntegrals.jl/README.md

 - Need to troubleshoot functions of complex variables
     - Currently failing a test.
 Not sure if math error on my part or calculating incorrectly.
-- Want to implement internal `_integrate!` methods that make use of cache vectors to reduce allocations